juliocesarscheidt/graphql-course/README.md

 # GraphQL Project

-This is a tiny project to use GraphQL and its features
+This is a tiny project to use GraphQL and its features, it is using Postgres as Database and Knex to migrations.

 ## Running